 Focus on startups inside and outside of your market with a transactional pricing model.
-Servicing startups allows you to grow with your customers and breeds a company culture of innovation through association.
+Servicing startups allow you to grow with your customers and breed a company culture of innovation through association.
 Startups are less likely to steal your unique data collection methods given their early stage need for focus.
 A problem you will encounter trying to sell into established companies in your market.

 This isn’t your primary business, yet, but if one your customers becomes a success, it will become a significant source of revenue as the competitors in its industry race to you for help surviving.

 When you provide information there is nothing stopping the customer from reverse engineering it and bypassing you.
 This is called Arrows Information Paradox.

 Established companies understand this paradox well when working with advanced technology companies.
 As a result, they try to provide as little information and data to these companies as possible and when practical they share no knowledge or wisdom.
 To grow, technology companies must do an end run around established companies to gain control of data sources.